Weights & Strength

 Toe Raises for Calf Muscle Balance

-This exercise is for your tibialis anterior aka the tibia.
+This exercise is for your tibialis anterior, aka the tibia.
 This tibia machine by Titan makes an excellent addition to any home gym.

-Titan Fitness Tibia Dorsi Calf Machine
+Titan Tibia Machine

 • Sit comfortably and insert your feet.